RFI

 27 October 2025

 Safety data exchange is a crucial domain in the Pharmacovigilance area, ensuring that all safety information is shared effectively and efficiently.
 Safety data can be understood as detailed information about a chemical/ biological substance or mixture, including its impact on health, properties, threats, risks, and security measures.
-Timely safety data exchange is the key to fulfilling the legal obligations imposed on the Marketing Authorization […]
+Timely safety data exchange is the key to fulfilling the legal obligations imposed on the Marketing Authorization Holder (MAH) by pharmaceutical […]

 Read more